Doomsday is on the way.

 The nation of Israel.
 The vine-garden mentioned in verse 1 above is the nation of Israel.

 his pleasant garden.
-God wishes to delight in us.
+The LORD God wishes to delight in us.
 We are to be his delight.

 instead he found oppression.
 The leaders were corrupt.
 They use their God-given positions of authority to oppress their people.